Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/buccaneer.md

 [:classes/rogue/buccaneer;header:]

 # Deckhand Jostler
-Starting at 3rd level, you can take the [[Shove]] action as a bonus action, and the DC for the saving throw equals 8 plus you Dexterity modifier and your proficiency bonus.
+Starting at 3rd level, you can use your bonus action to attempt to [[shove]] a creature.
+The DC for the saving throw equals 8 plus you Dexterity modifier and your proficiency bonus.

 # Impeccable Timing
 Starting at 3rd level, you always wait for the right moment to act.
 When you take the [[Ready]] action, you don't need to use your reaction in order to act when the trigger occurs.